discdiver/pre-3/README.md

 Prefect's newest feature.
 Let's explore it!

-Create a flow with a task that raises an exception.
-The flow should be able to handle the exception and rollback any changes made by the task.
+1. Create a flow with a task that write data to a file.
+Another task does a data quality check and is hard-coded to fail.
+Run the code.
+What happens?

-Follow the transactions docs to QA them at the same time.
+2. Run the same flow, except in a transaction so that it will rollback the write operation.

 ## Deferred Tasks

 1. Start a task server.
 Think for a beat about how to do this.
 Check out the docs or solution in this repo if you're stuck.
 2. Start a task scheduler.
 3. Send tasks to the task server from the task scheduler.
+4. Where are the tasks in the UI?
+Or are they in the UI?

+## Automations with variables

+1. Make an automation that uses a variable.

 ## Bonus: Run input